-Initiators: Ulrich Martin (Hannover), Wolfgang Wagner (Aachen) and Michael Cross (Leipzig)
+Coordinators: Michael Cross (Leipzig), Ulrich Martin (Hannover), and Wolfgang Wagner (Aachen)

 Stem cells fulfil pivotal roles during embryonic and fetal development and are crucial for tissue homeostasis and repair in the adult organism.
 There is therefore obvious potential for utilizing these cells and their abilities for therapeutic regeneration, repair and replacement of aged, degenerated or injured tissue.